lunarphp/lunar/docs/src/getcandy/collections.md

 ### Sorting products

-GetCandy comes with a handful of criteria out the box for sorting products in a collection:
+Lunar comes with a handful of criteria out the box for sorting products in a collection:

 |Name|Description|
 |:-|:-|